How to Create Export Task

 If you need to add additional parameters, click icon next in the Parameters section to open the Mapping Editor.
 In the Mapping Editor, you can add/delete parameters, rename them, and map them using Skyvia expressions.
 You can read more about the Mapping Editor and how to work with it in the Mapping Editor topic.

 Before saving the task, you need to specify the target file name in the Target File Name box, otherwise the task will not be saved.
-Then create a package and run it.
+Then create a integration and run it.

 Creating Queries with Visual Query Builder